 Source: Prepared by the Author.

-According to Thomas (2004) rocks are drilled, basically, by the action of rotation and weight on the drill bit (WOB).
+According to Thomas (2004), rocks are drilled basically, by the action of rotation and weight on the drill bit (WOB).
 From a technical point of view, some may find many of the definitions and units of measurement used when approaching the topic of drilling confusing.
-It should be noted that several of the terms and units used in drilling have a history that dates back to the beginnings where this process was based more on people's practical experience than on engineering standards.
-For many users and equipment manufacturers, the feed force is commonly referred to as "Weight on Bit" (WOB), expressed in lb (pounds) or kilogram-gram (kg).
-The “weight on the bit” is defined as a downward force that acts on it, generated by the hydraulic energy of the advance cylinders and added to the weight of the drill string.
+It should be noted that several of the terms and units used in drilling have a history that dates to the beginnings where this process was based more on people's practical experience than on engineering standards.
+For many users and equipment manufacturers, the feed force is commonly referred to as "Weight on Bit" (WOB), expressed in lb (pounds) or kilogram gram (kg).
+The “weight on the bit” is defined as a downward force that acts on it, generated by the hydraulic energy of the advance cylinder and added to the weight of the drill string.
 As weight is a vector quantity directly influenced by gravitational action, it is impossible to conceive the idea of negative values for the WOB variable in a drilling process, whether manual or automated.
 If it were possible, it would indicate a probable situation of fluctuation of the drilling tool on the rock mass, where the torque values should be null.
-In order to avoid misinterpretations and to ensure greater precision in the analyses, a multiplicative constant of value (-1) was inserted to transform the negative WOB values into positive values, since their torque torques present different values of zero, as we can see in figures 3 and 4.
+To avoid misinterpretations and to ensure greater precision in the analyses, a multiplicative constant of value (-1) was inserted to transform the negative WOB values into positive values, since their torque torques present different values of zero, as we can see in Figures 3 and 4.

 Figure 3 – WOB graph negative values.